-Broken Collarbone (Clavicle Fracture) In Child: Causes, Symptoms, And Treatment
+Broken Collarbone In Children: Causes, Symptoms & Treatment

 The clavicle or collarbone is the long S-shaped bone that unites the breastbone to the shoulder blades.
 There is a collarbone on either side of the shoulder.
 Broken collarbone in children is the most commonly occurring type of fracture because of the superficial location and the thin and long structure of the collarbone (1).
 According to a study, clavicular fractures account for 10% of all fractures.
 A clavicle fracture usually happens due to falling onto the shoulder.
 While most collarbone fractures in children are easily treatable, some severe cases may require surgical interventions (2).